-Now at this point of the review I must warn you things get a little crazy and by ‘crazy’ I mean HOLY FUCKING SHIT BALLS WHAT THE ACTUAL FUCK IS HAPPENING.
-The third act of this movie takes a dark turn like a bus full of virgins going to Camp Crystal Lake after eating dinner at Red Lobster.
-After Jesse rejects Ruby’s sexual advances, Ruby decides to release this frustration by having sex with a dead body and no, that isn’t a joke.
+The third act of this movie takes a turn like a bus full of virgins going to Camp Crystal Lake.
+After eating dinner at Red Lobster.
+After Jesse rejects Ruby’s sexual advances, Ruby decides to release this frustration by having sex with a dead body…yeah.
 After sitting through that WTF scene we return to the mansion that Ruby stays in and all of the girls decide to kill Jesse and eat her remains to gain her powers of beauty…again…not a joke.
 It would be one thing if this twist came in the last 5 minutes and made you think what the hell just happened, but this disturbing turn of events going on for the last 30 minutes of the film and makes you completely question what the point of the last two hours was.

 Now Neon Demon has been described as a horror film, an art film, and a satire of Hollywood life.
 The problem is Neon Demon doesn’t establish a true motive or direction for you to understand exactly what it is.
 The film plays it straight until the third act so any idea that this is a satire or a horror is completely lost on the viewer and never gives them a clear indication of what they are supposed to feel.
 Now the one thing that absolutely works is the film’s cinematography.
 Visually it’s one of the best movies of the year.
 The lighting and effects of the film is an arthouse fanboy’s wet dream that should probably come with an epilepsy warning if you are sensitive to flashing colors.
 Refn’s desire for visuals is highly praised in all his movies; however, it’s everything else that falls flat.
-While Jena Malone and Elle Fanning give great performances, the story is very cookie cutter for the first two-thirds and loses direction in the third.
 There are many awkward long pauses of literally nothing happening which contributes to the near two-hour run time.
 The movie wants to be a satirical version of LA life, the problem is you have to establish that early or by the time you get your story to where you want it, the audience might not receive your final product the way you want.

-Neon Demon is a movie I really can’t recommend to anyone because I don’t want to get the 7 PM Sunday Night texts of ‘What the fuck did you make me watch?’
-If you love cinematography then I definitely would send this film your way but if you want story and a message than The Neon Demon offers nothing for you and I suggest you watch Ninja Turtle 2 if you want a coherent narrative.
+Neon Demon is a movie I really can’t recommend to anyone.
+If you love cinematography then I definitely would send this film your way but if you want story and a message then The Neon Demon offers nothing for you and I suggest you watch Ninja Turtle 2 if you want a coherent narrative.